argoproj/argo-workflows/USERS.md

 ## Who uses Argo Workflows?

 As the Argo Community grows, we'd like to keep track of our users.
-Please send a PR with your organization name.
+Please send a PR with your organization or project name in the following sections.

+### Organizations Using Argo

 Currently, the following organizations are **officially** using Argo Workflows: